Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 It is an indirect measurement of portal venous pressure.
 It is used to monitor the disease progression, response to treatment and progression of the disease.

-It is measured by inserting fluid-filled balloon introduced into the femoral or internal jugular vein and advanced into a branch of the hepatic vein fluoroscopy.
+It is measured by inserting a fluid-filled balloon introduced into the femoral or internal jugular vein and advanced into a branch of the hepatic vein fluoroscopy.

 A value greater than 5mm Hg is considered significant and the disease becomes clinically apparent when the value exceeds 10-12 mm Hg.